How To Make Ermine Frosting: Your Complete Guide

 This buttercream has the most unique texture of my True Buttercreams; it’s creamy and buttery yet deceivingly light without any greasiness or heaviness.

-Aeration is the amount of air incorporated into the buttercream during the mixing process.
+Aeration is the amount of air incorporated into the buttercream during mixing.
 This buttercream's aeration is low, which is typical for my True Buttercreams.
 Don’t let these low percentages deter you, though.
 The emulsion and its components play a huge part in these types of frostings, and the high-ratio sweetened flour paste and its pudding-like smooth texture are light enough to compensate for the low air percentage.

 What is the taste and flavor of Ermine Buttercream?

 Of all the True Buttercreams, this frosting contains the least butter and has a lighter flavor.
-The majority of the taste and flavor comes from the sweetened flour paste, which can be made in various ways.
+Most of the taste and flavor come from the sweetened flour paste, which can be made in various ways.
 The classic style of this buttercream uses all-purpose flour and tastes like a very light vanilla pudding.

 How stable is Ermine Buttercream?

 Almost all of my True Buttercreams are stable at ambient room temperatures, up to 85 °F/30 °C. This is from these buttercreams containing a large ratio of butter, which is the primary source of pressure and temperature stability of these buttercreams.
-Butter contains fats that start to change from its solid state to a liquid one around 90-95 °F/32-35 °C. Changing either a portion or all of the fat to something like vegetable shortening will increase your stability by at least 10 °F/5 °C higher, but this does affect the final flavor of your frosting.
+Butter contains fats that start to change from its solid state to a liquid one around 90-95 °F/32-35 °C. Changing a portion or all of the fat to something like vegetable shortening will increase your stability by at least 10 °F/5 °C higher, but this does affect the final flavor of your frosting.

 In my experiments, Ermine Buttercream has relatively better temperature and pressure stability.
 I don’t believe this has anything to do with gluten, especially since gluten-free flours perform just as well.
 I think it is because of the inherent general characteristics of a flour paste/gel; it’s made of a cooked starch gel-like network, which is a commonly stable preparation.
 When added to butterfat, it’s an extra source of stability for this buttercream.
-(If you think of other water-based components in buttercream emulsions, they are less “solid,” such as condensed milk in Russian buttercream or even the meringues, which are not as stable at holding structure as a flour paste gel.)
+(If you think of other water-based components in buttercream emulsions, they are less “solid,” such as condensed milk in Russian buttercream or meringues, which are not as stable at holding structure as a flour paste gel.)

 What ingredients do you need for Ermine Buttercream?